 \section{Abstract}

 In attempting to understand how combinatorial modifications alter algebraic properties of monomial ideals, several authors have investigated the process of adding ``whiskers'' to graphs.
-The first and the fourth authors developed a similar construction to build a vertex decomposable simplicial complex $\Delta_\chi$ from a coloring $\chi$ of the vertices of a simplicial complex $\Delta$.
-In this paper, we study this construction for colorings of subsets of the vertices, and give necessary and sufficient conditions for this construction to produce vertex decomposable simplicial complexes.
-Using combinatorial topology, we strengthen and give new proofs for results of the second and third authors about sequentially Cohen-Macaulay edge ideals that were originally proved using algebraic techniques.
+In this paper, we study a similar construction to build a simplicial complex $\Delta_\chi$ from a coloring $\chi$ of a subset of the vertices of $\Delta$, and give necessary and sufficient conditions for this construction to produce vertex decomposable simplicial complexes.
+We apply this work to strengthen and give new proofs about sequentially Cohen-Macaulay edge ideals of graphs.